intel/qatlib/quickassist/lookaside/access_layer/src/sample_code/README.txt

 Note: Refer to the relevant Getting Started Guide for Virtualization instructions

 The autoconf automatically performs building sample code.
-It copies the Calgary Corpus files to /lib/firmware as it modifies system files outside of <INSTALL_DIR>
+The Calgary Corpus files are installed at the location defined in <SAMPLE_CODE_CORPUS_PATH>

 ===============================================================================